-The licensee should first notify the PHU for their area of operation as detailed in their Incident and Emergency Response Protocol.
+The licensee should first notify the PHU for their area of operation as detailed in their incident and emergency response protocol.
 The Water Unit does not require immediate verbal notification.
-However, follow-up written notification for all incidences should be sent to the Water Unit along with any other requirements under their Incident and Emergency Response Protocol.
+However, follow-up written notification for all incidences should be sent to the PHU with a copy to the Water Unit along with any other requirements under their incident and emergency response protocol.

 The licensee should verbally notify MWD and IPART as soon as it becomes aware of the incident or aware that an incident is likely to occur (refer to section 2.3 for contact details).
-If verbal notification is made out of normal business hours (ie, outside 9am to 5pm), a brief voicemail message concerning the incident and providing contact details should be left, and the relevant MWD and IPART officer will return the call during business hours.
+If verbal notification is made out of normal business hours (ie, outside 9am to 5pm), a brief voicemail message concerning the incident and providing contact details should be left, and the relevant MWD and IPART officers will return the call during business hours.